The Beachcomber (1954 film): Production

+The film was shot at Pinewood Studios and on location in Ceylon (now Sri Lanka).
+The film's sets were designed by the art director George Provis.
+Ronald Lewis made one of his first film appearances.

 Donald Sinden, then a contract star for the Rank Organisation at Pinewood Studios, recalls:

 Robert Newton should have been perfect in the part.
 It is no secret that he was a very heavy drinker and recently, but not for the first time, he had been warned by his doctors that if he did not stop he would more than likely pop off in the very near future.
 When we began Beachcomber he had been on the wagon for three months and a sorry sight he was: gone were the thrown-back head and the fiery eyes; the jerky gestures made by his arms were now limp and seemed to lack purpose.
 It was tragic to realise that he had now reached a stage when he relied so totally on alcohol to inject spirit into his performance.
-He was listless and just moped around the studio, hardly talking to anyone.
-He knew he was not giving his best and this worried him.
-Every morning we greeted each other in the make-up room, where he stripped himself down to a pair of none too clean shorts-style baggy underpants, sat down, leaned back against the head-rest and stared with his large bloodshot eyes at the ceiling.
-Occasionally a low moan escaped his lips.
+He was listless and just moped around the studio, hardly talking to anyone...
 He confided to me that he was not happy with the film; things were not altogether successful in his private life; he was toying with an idea of doing Shakespeare's Richard III in Australia, but generally his career was not going as well as he could wish...
 Early one morning I was seated silently in my make-up chair when suddenly the door crashed open.
 There stood Newton, absolutely plastered, his eyes blazing.
-He staggered across the room, thrust his face into mine and with slobbering lips and flashing eyes he embarked on the most thrilling rendering I have ever heard of "Now is the winter of our discontent made glorious summer..."
-(What a Richard III he would have been!)
+He staggered across the room, thrust his face into mine and with slobbering lips and flashing eyes he embarked on the most thrilling rendering I have ever heard of "Now is the winter of our discontent made glorious summer..." ...
 From that moment he really took off in the film, but sadly there were only a few days to go—and sadder still, that last bout of drinking was followed shortly after by his death.

 Filming was completed by March 1954.

 After filming, Newton said that because the original "was filmed so long ago I don't feel that any of Laughton's mannerisms have crept into my portrayal.
 In fact, it never worried me at all.
 When one asks how it feels to do a picture revival, I always wonder why they bother doing them again – except in this instance.
 I did enjoy playing the character.
 As written by Maugham it's always been rich, colourful and amusing."

+Filming and post production was difficult, forcing Sydney Box to go to Rank Films for financing and distribution.
+Rank's head of production Earl St. John demanded substantial cuts to the final film.